ankane/pgslice/README.md

 pgslice swap <table>
 ```

+## Triggers

+Triggers aren’t copied from the original table.
+You can set up triggers on the intermediate table if needed.
+Note that Postgres doesn’t support `BEFORE / FOR EACH ROW` triggers on partitioned tables.

 ## Declarative Partitioning

 Postgres 10 introduces [declarative partitioning](https://www.postgresql.org/docs/10/static/ddl-partitioning.html#ddl-partitioning-declarative).
 A major benefit is `INSERT` statements with a `RETURNING` clause work as expected.
 If you prefer to use trigger-based partitioning instead (not recommended), pass the `--trigger-based` option to the `prep` command.